eklundchristopher/dependency-injection/README.md

 I have left the Custom folder empty, for you to experiment with as you see fit.
 You may register your custom bindings through the ./custom.php file.

+And yes, this specific zoo houses dogs and feed them with pizza.
+It's the truth, I promise.

 ### Requirements ###
 * PHP 5.3+
 * Composer